10 HR Metrics That Matter to Your C-SuiteMay 24, 2022

 As you look to replace your open roles with top recruits, it’s crucial for your team to bring a thorough estimate of your cost per hire to your company leadership.

-Knowing your line-item expenses including internal and external costs, salaries, and total number of hires during a set period can not only help you make informed recruiting decisions, but can also help you plan ahead when it’s time to evaluate employee performance to see how your investment has truly panned out.
+Knowing your line-item expenses including internal and external costs, salaries, and total number of hires during a set period can not only help you make informed employee recruitment decisions, but can also help you plan ahead when it’s time to evaluate employee performance to see how your investment has truly panned out.

-4. Time to Fill Open Positions
+4. Time to Hire and Time to Fill Open Positions

 You’ve all heard the phrase “time is money.”
-Well, that phrase has never been more true than when you’re trying to fill open roles (have we mentioned yet to have your cost per hire numbers handy?).
+Well, that phrase has never been more true than when you’re trying to fill open roles (have we mentioned yet to have your cost per hire numbers handy?)

 The longer a position stays open, the more money you’re spending on job board listings, your current employees taking time to interview and cover tasks, and your own team sifting through resumes.
 Employing a recruitment dashboard backed by an all-in-one modern workforce solution will give you a bird’s-eye-view of your reach while still collecting and evaluating data.
-You can also get creative with your strategies, like connecting with your number one candidates through video to leave a lasting impression.
+You can also get creative with your strategies, like connecting with your number one candidates through a video interview to leave a lasting impression.

-6. Performance Metrics
+7. Employee Performance Metrics

-7. Internal Promotion Rate
+8. Internal Promotion Rate